API Reference

 Results

-GET /projects/{project_id}/results/{resolution_result_id}/extractions/ List extractions for a resolution result
+List extractions for a resolution result /projects/{project_id}/results/{resolution_result_id}/extractions/ GET

 Extractions